SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_ble_provisioning_aws_devkit/readme.md

 1. Go to the mobile app and enable the required LED.

-2. Realtime sensor data will be displayed on the mobile app dashboard.
+2. Real-time sensor data will be displayed on the mobile app dashboard.
 You can also see the published data by subscribing to the topic (MQTT_TOPIC1) in AWS console.

    ![](resources/readme/publish_status_from_AWS.png)